cyberark/Accelerator-PAM-Onboarding/README.md

 1. AWS User with permissions to Create Tags, Create Key Pairs, and Create EC2 instances.
    1. Create AWS Key and Secret credentials to be used for the "Provisioning" of resources.
 E.g. these creds will be used to provision a new keypair and new ec2 instance.
-   2. Store these credentials in your PAS Vault, and ensure they are synchronized to Conjur.
+   2. Store these credentials in your PAM Vault, and ensure they are synchronized to Conjur.
 2. ARN for the AWS Role to assign to your EC2 demo host.
    * Bind this role to the EC2 instance where you run this demo code from.
    * **OR**
    * IF running from NON EC2 host, like a linux or mac machine, then setup the AWS CLI to run as a user that can ***AssumeRole*** to the role created above.

-### -Required- CyberArk PAS Vault
+### -Required- CyberArk PAM Vault

 1. Create a safe for storing the Provider credentials.
 The AWS Key and Secret created above in step 1 should be stored here.
 These creds will be synchronized to Conjur and read from Conjur.
 2. **Safe Name** -- Create a safe for storing the new resource's account information.
 This safe will be where the new EC2 instance creds will be stored.
 Only the safe needs to be created, and **the credentials to access the safe will be entered in the toolshed UI**.
 This simulates the developer requesting the resource to be created, and then the developer enters their safe's credentials.